Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 But never doubt I love.”

-Our own fiery star, the Sun, has a magnetic field which follows an 11 year solar cycle and flips polarity - the Sun's north and south poles switch places.
-Giant eruptions on the Sun, such as solar flares and coronal mass ejections, also increase during the solar cycle causing variability in sunspots and coronal loops.
-The solar storm of 1859 (also known as the Carrington Event) was a powerful geomagnetic solar storm during solar cycle 10 (1855–1867).
-A solar coronal mass ejection hit Earth's magnetosphere and induced one of the largest geomagnetic storms on record, September 1–2, 1859. causing strong auroral displays and wreaking havoc with telegraph systems.
-A solar storm of this magnitude occurring today would cause widespread electrical disruptions, blackouts and damage due to extended outages of the electrical grid.
-A solar storm with this sort of potential passed Earth's orbit in 2012 without striking the planet, missing by nine days!☀️
+Our own fiery star, the Sun, burns with a true constancy, but flips in its magnetic affections following an 11 year solar cycle when its magnetic north and south poles reverse!
+During this period, giant eruptions such as solar flares and coronal mass ejections occur on the sun's surface which can cause major disturbances on earth.
+The solar storm of 1859 (also known as the Carrington Event) occurred on September 1-2, 1859, when a coronal mass ejection hit Earth's magnetosphere and induced one of the largest geomagnetic storms on record, causing strong auroral displays and wreaking havoc with telegraph systems!
+A similar solar storm of this magnitude occurring today would cause widespread electrical disruptions, blackouts and damage due to extended outages of the electrical grid.
+One such solar storm with this sort of potential passed Earth's orbit in 2012 without striking the planet, missing by only nine days!
+Solar weather activity has been heating up lately and can be monitored here: https://www.swpc.noaa.gov/products/3-day-forecast ☀️

 A solar flare is a sudden flash of increased brightness, usually observed near the sun's surface.
 Flares are often, but not always, accompanied by a coronal mass ejection.
 The flare ejects clouds of electrons, ions, and atoms along with the electromagnetic waves through the Sun's corona into outer space.